NegativeZero000/SSRSReports/README.md

 ## Usage Examples

+All of the functions have completed PowerShell help comments.
+You can use those to get a good idea on how those work as well.

+`Get-Help Test-SSRSPath`

 #### Connect to the service

 At its core all the functions reference the SSRS Serivce Connection.
 The function `Connect-SSRSService` initiats that connection.
 Once saved, it can be passed to other functions seemlessly without having to reconnect all of the time.